leilaicruz/Experimental_Journal/journal/2019-08/2019-08-27-Sporulation-protocol-ylic133+yEK7a.md

-# Title: Sporulation protocol of 8 re-streakings from ylic133_5+yEk7a :pensive:
+# Title: 27082019-Sporulation protocol of 8 re-streakings from ylic133_5+yEk7a :pensive:

 # Date
 27082019-06092019